Search domain: Manually configuring domain search lists

 In CentOS Linux search domain can be defined by editing the ifcfg file corresponding to the network.
 In Mac OS X the setting is located under the DNS tab, next to DNS server settings.
 A similar setting in Microsoft Windows is the Connection-specific DNS Suffix.

 Functionality

 When looking up a bare name in DNS, the network stack will add the search domains to it to form fully qualified domain names, and look up those as well.
 For example, if the domain search list contains "wikipedia.org", typing "en" in the browser will direct the user to "en.wikipedia.org".
-Some ISPs add their own search domains via DHCP settings, similar to how they add DNS servers and other networking information; if this is undesired, the user can change this setting to ".local".
+Some ISPs add their own search domains via DHCP settings, similar to how they add DNS servers and other networking information; if this is undesired, the user can change this setting to ".internal" or a Top level domain.